Yamil Benítez

-Yamil Antonio Benítez (born October 5, 1972) is a former right-handed outfielder, who last played for the Arizona Diamondbacks.
+Yamil Antonio Benítez (born October 5, 1972) is a Puerto Rican former right-handed outfielder, who last played for the Arizona Diamondbacks.
 He also played for the Montreal Expos and the Kansas City Royals in his career.

 He was an outfielder who played in 169 games for 3 teams.
 95 of those games with the Arizona Diamondbacks in their inaugural season.
 His career batting average was .243 with 19 home runs and 60 RBIs.
 He was chosen as the 19th player in the Arizona Diamondbacks Expansion Draft.